 To validate the GNSS orbits precision, we compare our GPS orbits to the IGS final orbits, our GLONASS orbits are compared to the GFZ final orbits.
-The following figures show the RMS of the comparisons, where we notice that GNSS orbits of SHA are better than some of IGS ACs with precision of GPS orbits is at 2cm and GLONASS orbits at 4cm.
+Figures 6 and 7 show the RMS of the comparisons, where we see the precision of GPS orbits of SHA is at 2 cm and the precision of GLONASS orbits at 4 cm.